FrankBau/xetroc/Readme.md

 # Xetroc 1.0

-This repo contains the digital circuit design of tiny 32-bit computer fo educational purposes.
+This repo contains the digital circuit design of a tiny 32-bit computer for educational purposes.

 ![top level diagram](main.svg)